Ginxss/tfds/README.md

 *Exceptions:* Throws a tf::exception if the value does not exist.

-Removes the value 3 from the list:
+Removes the value "hello" from the list:
 ```
-list.remove(3);
+list.remove("hello");
 ```

 ---